cscannell-inacloud/Microsoft-Teams-Docs/teams/custombot.md

 In the dialog, you can configure how your bot appears in channels:
 * **Name** is what will show up as the bot’s title and is also how users will @mention the bot
 * **Callback URL** is the endpoint that will receive messages from Teams
-* **Description** is an optional detailed string that what will show up in the profile card and in the team-level App dashboard
+* **Description** is a detailed string that what will show up in the profile card and in the team-level App dashboard
 * **Avatar** is the optional display picture of the custom bot

 !["Create a custom bot dialog"](images/createcustombot.png)